 Mr Freeman previously held the positions of Executive Chair United Arab Emirates and United Kingdom and Chief Executive Queensland for the Mirvac Group Limited.
 He has held executive roles in the finance sector, particularly in the property, corporate and agribusiness markets.
-He is a Director of Brisbane Airport
+He is a Director of Brisbane Airport Corporation Limited.

-Corporation Limited and Chair of the Queensland Symphony Orchestra.
 Mr Freeman is a member of Sunland's Audit and Risk Committee.

-Rebecca Frizelle
+Rebecca Frizelle OAM

 Non-Executive Director - appointed January 2018.
+Resigned as Director - effective 30 June 2022